 You've built save systems and state machines — real game infrastructure.
 Unit 3 preview: what comes after the fundamentals.

-→ View full module pageUnit 2.7 opening slides — the three big ideas before capstone: mouse input, joints, and the slingshot pattern.
+→ View full module pageAdvanced Input and Joints opening slides — the three big ideas before capstone: mouse input, joints, and the slingshot pattern.
 Everything in this unit feeds directly into A17.1 and your capstone design.
+Placeholder until the deck is rebuilt from bookSHelf.

 This is the last content unit before you design your own game.
 Mouse input, joints, and the slingshot pattern are the final building blocks — learn them here and you'll have everything you need to pitch and build a real project.